 Lodging and Camping

 Lodging - A variety of bed and breakfasts, motels, and high end Victorian charmers for a total of one thousand six hundred rooms.
-Check out your favorite online lodging site such as Expedia for the lodging type of your choice.
+Check out your favorite online lodging site for the lodging type of your choice.
 They include the historic ...